domranieri/investment-calculator/README.md

-# CS210
+# C++ Investment Calculator
-Summary

-This project simulates an investment calculator for Airgead Banking.
-It allows users to input an initial investment amount, monthly deposit, annual interest rate, and the number of years, then displays two growth charts: one with additional monthly deposits and one without.
-The project helps demonstrate the power of compound interest over time.
+## Description
+A console based application that calculates investment growth over time, both with and without monthly deposits.
+Users can input an initial investment, monthly contribution, annual interest rate, and number of years to see yearly balance and interest reports.

+---

+## Features
+- Calculate compound interest for multiple years
+- Optional monthly deposits for detailed growth projections
+- Clear, formatted reports displayed in the console

+---

+## Technologies & Concepts
+- **Languages:** C++
+- **Programming Concepts:** Object oriented programming, modular design
+- **Tools:** Visual Studio, Git/GitHub
+- **Other Skills:** Input validation, formatted console output

+---

+## What I Learned
+- Designing and implementing a modular, class based C++ program
+- Applying compound interest in code
+- Structuring a project for maintainability and scalability